syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 ```
 <br />

 Verify the contents of the `output` directory.
-These will be scheduled and deployed by Kratix to a worker cluster once the pipeline is executed, as a response for the Resource Request.
+These will be scheduled and deployed by Kratix to a Worker Cluster once the pipeline is executed, as a response for the Resource Request.
 They need to be valid Kubernetes resources that can be applied to any cluster with the Promise's `workerClusterResources` installed (see beneath).

 Once you are satisified that your pipeline is producing the expected result, load the Docker image to the local KinD cache: